 - 1 teaspoon minced fresh basil

 - 1 medium carrot

 - 1/2 cup fresh or frozen snow peas

 - 1/2 pound uncooked medium shrimp, peeled and deveined

 - 1 medium tomato, seeded and diced

 - Salt and pepper to taste

-- In a large skillet, saute the snow peas, mushrooms and shrimp in butter for 4-5 minutes or until shrimp turn pink.
-Combine cornstarch and orange juice until smooth; stir into skillet.
+- In a skillet, saute snow peas, mushrooms and shrimp in butter for 4-5 minutes or until shrimp turn pink.
+Combine the cornstarch and orange juice until smooth; stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add the tomato; cook 2 minutes longer or until heated through.

 - Drain Fettuccine; toss with ricotta mixture.
 Add shrimp mixture and gently toss.
 Season with salt and pepper.
 Yield: 2 servings.